syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 # Getting Started

-##Creating a simple application with OlapGauge
+## Creating a simple application with OlapGauge

 This section explains how to create a simple OlapGauge.

->**NOTE: This section is illustrated by creating a simple Web Application through Visual Studio IDE since OlapGauge is a server-side control with .NET dependency.
+N> This section is illustrated by creating a simple Web Application through Visual Studio IDE since OlapGauge is a server-side control with .NET dependency.
 The Web Application contains a HTML page and a service that transfers data to server-side, process and return backs the data to client-side for control re-rendering.
 The service utilized to communicate can be either WCF or WebAPI based on your requirement and illustrated both for your convenience.**

-###Project Initialization
+### Project Initialization

 Create a new **ASP.NET Empty Web Application** by using Visual Studio IDE and name the project as **“OlapGaugeDemo”**.

 Next, add a HTML page.
 To add a HTML page in your Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **HTML Page** and name it as “GettingStarted.html”, click **Add.**

 Now, set “GettingStarted.html” as start-up page by right clicking on “GettingStarted.html” page and select **“Set As Start Page”.**

-###Scripts and CSS Initialization
+### Scripts and CSS Initialization

 The scripts and style sheets that are mandatorily required to render a OlapGauge widget inside a HTML page are highlighted in an appropriate order as follows,

 1. ej.widgets.all.min.css